 You can take AVS one step further and require the customer to add their phone number as part of the verification process.
 Again, if the phone number does not match the one on file with the credit issuer, that’s another red flag.

 CVV (Credit Verification Value), CVD, or CVV2 is a security feature that will soon be mandatory for all card-not-present transactions.
-It is the 3-4 digit number that can be found on the back of the Visa, MasterCard, and Discover card, or the 4 digit code on the front of an American Express card.
+In fact, Canada made it mandatory in 2018.
+CVV is the 3-4 digit number that can be found on the back of the Visa, MasterCard, and Discover card, or the 4 digit code on the front of an American Express card.
 The CVV ensures the card is actually on hand when the purchase is made.

 CVV also has a unique security feature; the number cannot be stored after a transaction is authenticated.
 If a database of transactions is compromised, the CVV will still be safe, making the stolen cards less useful to fraudsters.